RigelOrion251/FRC_2023-24/README.md

 ![image](https://user-images.githubusercontent.com/54441806/206085043-25b620a6-297c-477d-adf6-412e7a08d93c.png)

 Now you can create or open Robot project files in the local repository using the Visual Studio Code editor and when you get all done you can commit them to Git storage and back them up to the Git remote storage on the Web.

+Near the top of this repository is a green button called "Code" next to the word "About".
+Left click on "Code" and select the "Open with GitHub Desktop" option.
+If the GitHub Desktop doesn't exist it will download it and ask you to log-in.
+If you don't have an account, create one for free and repeat the process of left clicking on "Code" and logging-in to the GitHub Desktop.

 # Programming Basics